 Companies with new technologies and approaches are entering healthcare, and challenging pharma's traditional dominance in the sector.
-Pharmaceutical companies will need to undergo major transformation programmes and convert their value chains, say consultants Arthur D Little.
+Pharmaceutical companies will need to undergo major transformation programmes and convert their value chains, say Arthur D Little consultants.

 Today we are already seeing pharma companies such as Merck (through its patient engagement platform, Merckengage) and AbbVie (with a video solution for the management of Parkinson's Disease with Karolinska University Hospital) making initial steps towards offering a range of basic services that support important areas such as patient compliance, adherence or interdisciplinary collaboration.
 But the world can expect many more innovations to be applied to healthcare by pharma companies.
 Big data will enable them to measure the real-life effects of their medicines, while fully integrated services will improve the quality and efficiency of care.